IBM/TSML.jl/docs/src/tutorial/aggregators.md

 of missing value.
 This approach can be called several times until there are no more missing values.

-Let us create Date,Value input with some missing values and apply TSML functions to normalize/clean the data:
+Let us create Date, Value input with some missing values and apply TSML functions to normalize/clean the data:

 ```@example 1